jayaprabhakar/fizzbee/docs/language_design_for_review.md

   \/ /\ blobs' = blobs \union {b}
      /\ UNCHANGED <<count>>
 ```

-In this case, blobs are written first and then the count is updated.
-And the count could fail.
+In this formulation, blobs are written first, and then the count is updated.
+The count update might fail - so left UNCHANGED.

-Alternately, since this is the most common case, in our new language we will make serial order the default.
+Recognizing that this is a common scenario, in Fizz, we default to a serial order.

+### Serial

 In Fizz:

 ```
 add(b):
   # A block of statements can be labeled as serial,